In March 2011 I defended my PhD thesis entitled

 (generic) spreadsheet and functions to transform it into a relational model and

 vice versa.
-Such functions are implemented as refinement rules.
+Such functions are implemented as refinement roles.

 The library includes two code generator functions: one that produces

-the SQL code to create and populate the database, and a function that
+the SQL code to create and popolate the database, and a function that

 generates Excel/Gnumeric code to map the database back into a spreadsheet.
 A